Carnegie Mellon University

 Peer Support Meeting

 Meet with a Peer Health Advocate (PHA) who gets it.
-Students can schedule with a CMU student in recovery to talk about navigating their relationship with alcohol, drugs, or any behavior while in college.
+Students can schedule with a CMU student to talk about navigating their relationship with alcohol, drugs, or any behavior while in college.
 PHAs are confidential reporting sources.
 What is shared there, stays there, unless there is a concern about a student's immediate safety or someone else’s.

 We use SAMHSA's working definition of recovery to refer to a process of change through which individuals improve their health and wellness, live self-directed lives, and strive to reach their full potential.